 |

-Wharf, the recompression chamber cylinders can be seen secured
+The Ocean Dancer seen here berthed on Eskside Wharf, the recompression chamber cylinders can be seen secured on the deck below the bridge. |

-the ship is pictured berthed alongside the wharf in Whitby on
+A final photograph in this gallery, the ship is pictured berthed alongside the wharf in Whitby on an otherwise sunny day. |

-Ocean Dancer Conversion / Galleries
+Ocean Dancer Galleries

-Dancer images, whilst the next has selected photographs captured
+Dancer images, whilst the next has selected photographs captured inside the vessel showing the

-showing the accommodation and dive support equipment.
-The next
+accommodation and dive support equipment.
+The next gallery presents photographs of the vessel from outside

 |